yash-seth/meme-generator/README.md

 # Meme Generator
-A tkinter-based Python application to create basic memes ;)
+A tkinter-based Python application to create memes ;)

 # Dependencies
 - tkinter - the Standard GUI library for Python